cavalcantigor/playground/walking_around/elasticsearch/complete-guide-to-elasticsearch.md

 - **Replication**: ES suports replication for fault tolerance.
 It's supported natively and enabled by default.
 Replication is *extremly* easy with Elasticsearch.

 Replication is configured at index level.
 It works by creating copies of shards, referred to as replica shards.
 A shard that has been replicated is called a *primary shard*.
 A replica shard can serve search requests exactly like its primary shard.
 Replica shards are never stored on the same node as their primary shard.

+### Node Roles

+- **Master-eligible**: The node may be elected as the cluster's master node.
+A master node is responsible for creating and deleting indices, among others.
+A node with this role will not automatically become the master node.
+- **Data**: enables a node to store data.
+Storing data includes performing queries related to that data, such as search queries.
+- **Ingest**: enables a node to run ingest pipelines.
+- **Machine learning**: useful for running ML jobs.
+- **Coordination**: coordination refers to the distribution of queries and the aggregation of result.
+- **Voting-only**: rarely used.
+A node with this role will participate in the voting for a new master node, but cannot be elected as the master node itself.